 |RF3 must defeat:||One (1) to Three (3) 7.62×63 M2AP||2880 ft/s|

 RMA’s multi-curve Level III+ body armor plates pair perfectly with the Crye JPC 2.0.
-If the size medium body armor plate is the right size for you, then you’ll want to pair it with the medium JPC 2.0.
+If the size medium body armor plate is the right for you, you’ll want to pair it with the medium JPC 2.0.
 If you need a large armor plate, then the size large JPC 2.0 will be what you’re looking for.
 However, if the Crye JPC 1.0 is the plate carrier you’d like to pair with these Level III+ armor plates, then we suggest a carrier that is one size larger than the plate.
-For example, if you want a medium III+ body armor plate, then you’ll want to pair it with the JPC 1.0 size large.
+For example, a medium III+ body armor plate pairs well with the JPC 1.0 size large.
 RMA’s Level III+ body armor plates are also compatible with the Shellback SF plate carrier.
-Just like the JPC, you’ll want to pair the size of the SF carrier to the size of the body armor plate.
+You’ll want to pair the size of the SF carrier to the size of the body armor plate.

 - Full Edge-to-Edge Protection